GTNewHorizons/DreamAssemblerXXL/README.md

 * external-mods.json: Mods not forked/maintained by GTNH but still included in the modpack
 * update_deps.py: Update dependencies.gradle & repositories.gradle
 * pack_downloader.py: Download the pack
+* add_mod.py: Add a new mod to the pack
+* update_check.py: Check for new releases on github